 Notes to contributors.

-The editors of The Fortnightly Review‘s New Series are
+The managing editor of The Fortnightly Review’s New Series is

-Please see this page for information on the editors and contributors.
+Please see this page for information about the Fortnightly’s other editors and contributors.

 Email to firstname.lastname@example.org.